Posts

 I'm the Lezart King! 🦎

 Sunday, Funday it was on November the 16th!
 I went down to l'Escogriffe to see Cordial a French multi genre band that have swept everybody's feet at every venue they played.
-Tonight, the opening band was Oddcharm , this followed Cordial and finally, Lezart played.
-I came, smoke, breezed and freezes my ass off.
+Tonight, the opening band was Oddcharm , followed by Cordial and finally, Lezart played.
+I came, smoke, breezed and freezed my ass off.
 No intake of insane amounts of alcohol would be seen from my part tonight, but as the cold bit through my limbs, I was forced to admit I desperately wanted to warm my bones.
 So in we got, Fanny the picture taker was there, Cordial had arrived, Oddcharm were there patiently waiting and Lezart were roaming, unseen and seeking warmth, praying on us, waiting for the right time to strike.
-At the door, I great the sax player of Lezart and we exchange a joke about having a line of coke in exchange of paying the ticket for the show, which I think is very inviting for the spectators yet I do reckon that now a days, everyone is broke and drugs aren't cool anymore.
-I go sit do...
+At the door, I greet the sax player of Lezart and we exchange a joke about having a line of coke in exchange of paying the ticket for the show, which I think is very inviting for the spectators yet I do reckon that now a days, everyone is broke and drugs aren't cool anymore.
+I go sit down...

 Hot Girls Listen to Museums and so should all washouts